 Cover image: the UNAB, Saphir and UTA team mapping radon in northern Chile.
 Credits: Jilberto Zamora Saa

 If you were told that someone was suffering from lung cancer, what would you think was the cause?
 But what if that person doesn't smoke and doesn't live with people who smoke?
-How could they have developed lung cancer?
+How could he or she have developed lung cancer?

-The answer to that question is worrying: the cause could be in your own home, in the office, at the university or school where you spend most of your day.
+The answer to that question is troubling: the cause could be in your own home, in the office, at the university or school where you spend much of your day.
 Because radon, the second leading cause of lung cancer after cigarettes (CDC, 2022), can be found almost anywhere.
-And that is why a research team from the Universidad Andrés Bello (UNAB), led by Saphir Millennium Institute academic and adjunct researcher Jilberto Zamora Saa, is scouring northern Chile to install radon detectors in busy buildings - such as schools and universities - to determine how exposed the population is to radon emissions.
+And that is why a research team from the Universidad Andrés Bello (UNAB), led by the academic and associate researcher of the Saphir Millennium Institute Jilberto Zamora Saa, is touring northern Chile to install radon detectors in highly frequented buildings -such as schools and universities- and thus determine how exposed the population is to emissions of this element.

 But before we go any further, let's back up a bit: what is radon and why can it be found in so many places?

-Radon is an odourless, colourless, tasteless radioactive gas that is produced naturally by the decay of uranium.
-Radon releases are very high in uranium mines (of course), but traces of uranium have been found to be present in most of the world's soils: therefore, almost anyone can be exposed to higher or lower doses of radon gas (Bissett and McLaughlin, 2010; CDC, 2022; WHO, 2021).
+Radon is an odorless, colorless, tasteless radioactive gas that is produced naturally by the decay of uranium.
+Radon emanations are very high in uranium mines (of course), but trace amounts of uranium have been found to be present in most of the world's soils: therefore, almost anyone can be exposed to higher or lower doses of radon gas (Bissett and McLaughlin, 2010; CDC, 2022; WHO, 2021).

 Let's not run in circles.
-Smoking is still (by far) the biggest culprit in lung cancer cases.
+Cigarette smoking is still (by far) the biggest culprit in lung cancer cases.
 However, people who smoke and are exposed to radon gas are even more likely to develop lung cancer.
-Burning wood, coal or other materials that add particulate matter to household air also increases the likelihood of developing radon-derived lung cancer (CDC, 2022; WHO, 2021).
+Burning wood, coal, or other materials that add particulate matter to household air also increases the likelihood of developing radon-derived lung cancer (CDC, 2022; WHO, 2021).

 Let's not run in circles.
-Smoking is still (by far) the biggest culprit in lung cancer cases.
+Cigarette smoking is still (by far) the biggest culprit in lung cancer cases.
 However, people who smoke and are exposed to radon gas are even more likely to develop lung cancer.
-Burning wood, coal or other materials that add particulate matter to household air also increases the likelihood of developing radon-derived lung cancer (CDC, 2022; WHO, 2021).
+Burning wood, coal, or other materials that add particulate matter to household air also increases the likelihood of developing radon-derived lung cancer (CDC, 2022; WHO, 2021).

 This does not mean that everyone will develop lung cancer.
 In fact, it is estimated that radon causes between 3 and 14% of lung cancer cases in each country (WHO, 2021).
 The exact figure depends on the level of radon present in that country and the prevalence of smoking.
 For example, in a country with many smokers, smoking could account for more than 90% of lung cancer cases.
 But that smaller percentage could still be thousands of people who are threatened by a preventable cancer.
 In the United States, it is estimated that more than 20,000 annual cancer deaths can be attributed to exposure to radon gas (CDC, 2022).

 Radon is found in soils, rocks and groundwater, from which it migrates to the surface.
-It can seep into porous soils and cracks in underground rocks, soils and walls, until it comes to the surface and mixes with the air we breathe.
+This gas can infiltrate porous soils and cracks in subway rocks, soils and walls, until it comes to the surface and mixes with the air we breathe.
 Because it is a gas, it tends to accumulate in enclosed or poorly ventilated areas, so mines, caves and subways are at risk (Bissett and McLaughlin, 2010; CDC, 2022; WHO, 2021).

 Outdoors, radon is rapidly diluted in the air and is not usually a problem.
-But it has been found that in buildings such as homes, schools and offices, the concentration of radon gas can be two to 2,000 times higher than outdoors, and it has been shown that even relatively low concentrations of radon in these buildings can markedly increase the prevalence of lung cancer (WHO, 2021).
-It is therefore very important to measure radon concentration in inhabited or highly occupied buildings.
+But it has been determined that in buildings such as homes, schools and offices, the concentration of radon gas can be two to 2,000 times higher than outdoors, and it has been shown that even relatively low concentrations of radon in these buildings can markedly increase the prevalence of lung cancer (WHO, 2021).
+Therefore, it is very important to measure radon concentration in inhabited or highly occupied buildings.

 Measuring invisible gases

-In Chile, there are no regulations governing the measurement of radon gas and setting an allowable limit (AGQ Labs, 2022).
+In Chile there is no regulation governing the measurement of radon gas and establishing an allowable limit (AGQ Labs, 2022).
 However, the issue is mentioned in the second edition of the document Sustainable construction standards for housing in Chile.
-Volume I: health and well-beingby the Ministry of Housing and Urbanism (Minvu, 2018).
+Volume I: health and wellbeing, of the Ministry of Housing and Urbanism (Minvu, 2018).
 In the document, it is suggested to include in the bidding conditions for new construction the verification of permitted radon concentration levels for indoor enclosures, in addition to considering measures for prevention, reduction, extraction and monitoring of indoor radon gas concentration (Minvu, 2018).

 Although sporadic measurements have been made, there is no systematic survey of radon gas concentrations in Chile.
-That is why Zamora, together with University of Tarapacá academics Lorena Cornejo, Stavros Kukulis and Luciano Villarroel, have begun this year to systematically map radon emissions in the northern part of the country.
+That is why Zamora, together with Universidad de Tarapacá academics Lorena Cornejo, Stavros Kukulis and Luciano Villarroel, have begun this year to carry out a systematic mapping of radon emissions in the northern part of the country.

 The Liceo Bicentenario Sagrado Corazón de Jesús in Alto Hospicio is one of the schools where radon meters were installed.
 Schools are areas that concentrate a large number of children and adults for several hours a day, so it is important to know if there are high concentrations of radon in them.
 Photo credits: Jilberto Zamora Saa.